lukso-network/docs/docs/standards/smart-contracts/lsp9-vault.md

 Transfers ownership of the contract to the `pendingOwner` address.
 Can only be called by the `pendingOwner`.

+Once ownership of the contract has been transfered, this function will clear the address stored under the `pendingOwner`.

+Requirements:

+- MUST be called by the `pendingOwner` only.
+- The `acceptOwnership` function cannot be called in the same transaction as [`transferOwnership`](#transferownership).
+It MUST be called in a separate transaction.

 _Triggers the **[OwnershipTransferred](#ownershiptransferred)** event once the new owner has claimed ownership._

 ### renounceOwnership